FloridaMan7588/beta/README.md

-You can contact FloridaMan at floridaman75@gmail.com via dms on discord at Florida Man#7480 via reddit dms at u/Cade7588 or via Twitter @FloridaMan7588
+You can contact FloridaMan at floridaman7588@gmail.com via dms on discord at Florida Man#7480 or via Twitter @FloridaMan7588